Gimle/gimle4/readme.txt

 Project is in alpha development, do not use in production.

-Gimlé Core v4 is a mix of an advanced bootstrapper and a basic framework.
+Gimlé Core v4 is the base in the Gimlé system.
-It's easy extendable for any kind of project.

 The project focus is speed and flexibility.

 Features
 --------
-* Coding standard and build standards.
+* Coding and build standards.
-* Enviroment setup.
-(Stuff like time-zone, character encoding and such).
 * Easy to extend and build anything on.
+* Standards to ease moving between different enviroments.
+* Enviroment setup:
+  - Enviriomet (Development, test, Pre-production and production).
+  - Run mode (Web or CLI)
+  - error reporting.
+  - time-zone.
+  - character encoding.

 Requirements